TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 <figcaption>An updated One-X design—The final prototype I sent to the development team</figcaption>
 </figure>

-##Testing and Validation
+##Testing & Validation
 ### Witherto’s and Whyfor’s

-With the help of our User Research team, we tested aspects of each of the six designs using various methods, and ranked each design's performance in each of the usability criteria.
-We arranged these in a decision matrix, and included the developer estimate for each design.
+With the help of our User Research team, we tested many aspects of each of the six designs using various methods, and ranked each design's performance in each of the usability criteria.
+We compiled these into a decision matrix, and included the developer estimate for each design.

 <figure class='folio_image' id='img2'>
 	<a target='_blank'>